jyli7/readertron/README.md

 ### UI, UX, Style
 - j & k & c & o on the /mine page.
+- Drew's n posts in "All Items" when he has no subscriptions.
 - The first post is being marked as read.
 (Silber)
 - Linkify URLs in comments and share-notes.
 - The overlap of the reading area onto the subscriptions pane.